danielabar/meblog/src/markdown/gatsby-unit-testing.md

 ## User Interaction

-The `<SearchInput>` component renders an input text box where user can type in a search term, when they hit <kbd>Enter</kbd>, the UI will navigate to the search results for that page at url `/search-results/?q=searchTermUserTypedIn`:
+The `<SearchInput>` component renders an input text box where user can type in a search term.
+When they hit <kbd>Enter</kbd>, the UI will navigate to the search results for that page at url `/search-results/?q=searchTermUserTypedIn`:

 ```js
 // src/components/search-input.js